ashishxjha/BBN/README.md

 # BBN
-This repository basically contains my computational work for my master's thesis, which is focused on Big-Bang Nucleosynthesis
+This repository basically contains my computational work for my master's thesis at IISc, which is focused on Big-Bang Nucleosynthesis